-Researchers are currently studying vagus nerve stimulation as a potential treatment for a variety of conditions, including multiple sclerosis, headache, pain and Alzheimer's disease.
+Researchers are studying vagus nerve stimulation as a potential treatment for a variety of other conditions.
+Current research is looking at the potential benefits of the therapy for rheumatoid arthritis, inflammatory bowel disease, bipolar disorder, obesity and Alzheimer's disease.

 Why it's done

-Thirty to 40 percent of people with epilepsy don't fully respond to anti-seizure drugs.
-Vagus nerve stimulation may be an option to reduce the frequency of seizures in people who haven't achieved control with medications.
+About one-third of people with epilepsy don't fully respond to anti-seizure drugs.
+Vagus nerve stimulation may be an option to reduce seizures in people who haven't achieved control with medicines.

-The Food and Drug Administration (FDA) has approved vagus nerve stimulation for people who:
+The FDA has approved vagus nerve stimulation for people who:

-- Have seizures that aren't well-controlled with medications
+- Have seizures that aren't well-controlled with medicines.

-- Haven't improved after trying four or more medications or electroconvulsive therapy (ECT), or both
+- Haven't improved after trying four or more medicines or electroconvulsive therapy (ECT), or both.

-For most people, vagus nerve stimulation is safe.
+Having a vagus nerve stimulator implanted is safe for most people.
 But it does have some risks, both from the surgery to implant the device and from the brain stimulation.

-- Pain where the cut (incision) is made to implant the device
+- Pain where the cut is made to implant the device.

-- Vocal cord paralysis, which is usually temporary, but can be permanent
+- Vocal cord paralysis.
+This is usually temporary but can be permanent.

 Side effects after surgery

-For most people, side effects are tolerable.
-They may lessen over time, but some side effects may be bothersome for as long as you use vagus nerve stimulation.
+For most people, side effects are tolerable and typically lessen over time.
+However, some side effects may remain for as long as you use implanted vagus nerve stimulation.

 Adjusting the electrical impulses can help minimize these effects.
-If side effects are intolerable, the device can be shut off temporarily or permanently.
+If you can't tolerate the side effects, the device can be shut off.

 How you prepare

-You may need to stop taking certain medications ahead of time, and your doctor may ask you not to eat the night before the procedure.
+You may need to stop taking certain medicines ahead of surgery.
+Your surgeon may ask you not to eat for a certain number of hours before the procedure.